kvqn/easyshell/apps/website/README.md

 ### `lint`

-Lint the nextjs application using `next lint`.
+Lint the Next.js application using `next lint`.

 ### `dev`

-Run the nextjs application in development mode.
+Run the Next.js application in development mode.

 ### `build`

-Build the nextjs application.
+Build the Next.js application.

 ### `start`

-Start the nextjs application.
+Start the Next.js application.

 ### `pages:build`

-Build the nextjs application for cloudflare pages.
+Build the Next.js application for cloudflare pages.

 ### `preview`

-Preview the nextjs application for cloudflare pages using wrangler.
+Preview the Next.js application for cloudflare pages using wrangler.

 ### `deploy`

-Deploy the nextjs application to cloudflare pages using wrangler.
+Deploy the Next.js application to cloudflare pages using wrangler.